skmin-lab/unixmd/docs/source/objects/system_bath/molecule.rst

 - **model** *(boolean)* - Default: *False*

   This parameter determines whether the system is a model system or not.
-About model systems provided by PyUNIxMD, see :ref:`PyUNIxMD Objects <Model Systems>`.
+About model systems provided by PyUNIxMD, see :ref:`Model Systems <Model Systems>`.